Review PlanetScale Branch Schemas Before They Deploy

 Browsing PlanetScale branch table data in the DbSchema data explorer

-PlanetScale requires SSL for all connections.
-Add ?sslMode=VERIFY_IDENTITY (or ?useSSL=true&requireSSL=true for older driver versions) to the connection URL if DbSchema does not enable SSL automatically.
-The default MySQL port 3306 is used.
-Because PlanetScale's branching model means every branch has a unique credential set, it is good practice to name your DbSchema connection profiles after the branch they target (e.g., "PlanetScale — main", "PlanetScale — feature/add-payments").
+PlanetScale requires SSL for all connections; add ?sslMode=VERIFY_IDENTITY (or ?useSSL=true&requireSSL=true for older driver versions) to the URL if DbSchema does not enable SSL automatically.
+Because every branch has its own credential set, name your DbSchema connection profiles after the branch they target — for example "PlanetScale — main" and "PlanetScale — feature/add-payments" — to keep them easy to tell apart.

 • Provides a visual schema diagram for each branch, making deploy request reviews faster and more accurate.